Wavefront Mapping for Absolute Atom Interferometry

-For LPAI driven by light pulses with a parabolic wavefront distortion, the acceleration bias depends only on the gas temperature and the radius of curvature of the optical wavefront.
-This bias is independent of the interferometer scale factor, and microkelvin temperature LPAI gravimeters with 10~km scale wavefront curvature have biases at the 10~nm/s$^2$ level.
-Wavefront curvature at the km-scale can be introduced in many ways, including Gouy phases and strained vacuum windows, and {\it in situ} characterization is needed for the lowest absolute wavefront uncertainty.

-Quantifying the systematic effects of wavefront imperfections on LPAI measurements is a difficult task~\cite{LouchetChauvet2011,Schkolnik2015,zhouObservingEffectWavefront2016,Karcher2018,pagot_influence_2025} and often relies on estimations of surface flatness of the optical elements and {\it ex situ} characterization of the interferometer beam.
+Quantifying the systematic effects of wavefront imperfections on LPAI measurements is a difficult task~\cite{LouchetChauvet2011,Schkolnik2015,zhouObservingEffectWavefront2016,Karcher2018,pagot_influence_2025, luo_evaluating_2025} and often relies on estimations of surface flatness of the optical elements and {\it ex situ} characterization of the interferometer beam.
 Zero-temperature extrapolation of the wavefront bias has shown that low-order Zernike wavefront analysis is insufficient for bias correction and that the bias can vary non-monotonically with gas temperature~\cite{Karcher2018}.
-Recently, progress has been made on {\it in situ} wavefront characterization, with 1D mapping of the relative integrated atomic phase demonstrated in a Ramsey-Borde interferometer measured by translating the position of the atoms in the optical field~\cite{Xu2024}, and mapping of the 1D wavefront within a single expanding gas was demonstrated in a Bragg interferometer using principal-component analysis and ellipse fitting~\cite{Seckmeyer2025}.
+Recently, progress has been made on {\it in situ} wavefront characterization in Ramsey-Borde interferometers, with demonstrations of 1D mapping of the relative integrated atomic phase~\cite{Xu2024} and the k-vector magnitude~\cite{gaudout_probing_2025}, both measured by translating the position of the atoms in the optical field.
+Mapping of the interferometer phase within a single expanding gas is commonly used in point-source atom interferometry~\cite{Dickerson2013} and has been demonstrated in a Bragg interferometer using principal-component analysis and ellipse fitting~\cite{Seckmeyer2025}.

 In this work, we demonstrate {\it in situ} 2D mapping of the interferometer phase in a Raman LPAI to measure and correct the wavefront bias.
-Imaging of the atoms in the plane transverse to the interferometer's k-vector enables direct measurement of the transverse-motion biases including phases from magnetic gradients and wavefront curvature~\cite{Dickerson2013}.
-To demonstrate measurement of the wavefront bias, we introduce controlled wavefront curvature by varying the collimation of the retro-reflected Raman beam.
+Imaging of the atoms in the plane transverse to the interferometer's k-vector enables direct measurement of the transverse-motion biases including phases from magnetic gradients and wavefront curvature.
+To demonstrate accurate measurement of the wavefront bias, we introduce controlled wavefront curvature by varying the collimation of the retro-reflected Raman beam.
 We combine spatially resolved maps of the interferometer phase with k-reversal~\cite{Durfee2006} to isolate the systematic error due to wavefront distortion, and we demonstrate that the measured wavefront curvature bias can be characterized at the mrad level.